nhn/tui.editor/.github/ISSUE_TEMPLATE/question.md

 If applicable, add screenshots to help explain your question.

 ## Version
-Write the version of the grid you are currently using.
+Write the version of the Editor you are currently using.

 ## Additional context
 Add any other context about the problem here.